 Olive oil has proved to be a delicious salad dressing, cooking oil, and a heavenly dipping sauce for Italian bread (thanks Johnny Carino’s).
 But what you may not know is that olive oil has been applied cosmetically for thousands of years, and its uses are nearly limitless.
-Olive oil is actually loaded with powerful anti-aging antioxidants, making it perfect for your hair, skin, and nails.
-Here are 10 uncommon uses for olive oil:
+Olive oil is actually great for hair, skin, and nails.

 If you have dry, damaged hair or split ends that seem to be taking over your life, olive oil works an inexpensive and effective pre-shampoo treatment.
 Warm some olive oil in the microwave, or add it to some hot water before applying to the scalp and ends of hair.
 Leave it in for 10 to 20 minutes, and then wash hair thoroughly.